rabbitmq/omq/README.md

 ## omq

 `omq` is a messaging system client for testing purposes.
 It currently supports AMQP 1.0, AMQP 0.9.1, STOMP and MQTT 3.1/3.1.1/5.0.
 It is developed mostly for RabbitMQ but might be useful for other brokers as well (some tests against ActiveMQ were performed).

-`omq` starts a group of publishers and a group of consumers, in both cases all publishers/consumers are identical, except for the target terminus/queue/routing key, which may be slightly different.
+`omq` starts a group of publishers and a group of consumers.
 The publishers can use a different protocol than the consumers.

 `omq` has subcommands for all protocol combinations.
 For example:
 ```shell